 Domaine la Barroche Pure, Domaine la Barroche Terroir, Bonneau Marie Beurrier, Bonneau Celestins, Bosquet Des Papes, La Glorie de Mon Grand Pere, Chapoutier Barbe Rac, Chapoutier Croix de Bois Domaine de la Charbonniere Vieille Vignes,Clos Saint Jean Sanctus Sanctorum, Domaine Crista, Domaine Ferrand, Isabel Ferrando Colombis, Domaine de la Janasse Chaupin, Domaine de la Mordoree La Plume de Peintre, Domaine de Marcoux Vieille Vignes, Domaine Pegau da Capo, Chateau Rayas, Domaine de la Solitude CDP “Cornelia Constanza, Tardieu-Laurent Cuvee Speciale, Pierre Usseglio Mon Aieul, Pierre Usseglio Deux Freres, Raymond Usseglio Imperiale and Vieille Julienne Reserve are a few examples of Chateauneuf du Pape producers using an overwhelming portion of Grenache in their blend.

 A total of 15 grape varieties are allowed by AOC laws, Grenache, Syrah, Mourvedre, Picpoul, Terret Noir, Counoise, Muscardin, Vaccarese, Picardan, Cinsault, Clairette, Roussanne, Bourboulenc, Red Grenache Picpoul and white Grenache Picpoul.
 As you can see in the chart below, Grenache remains the dominant grape in the region.
 However, very few producers make Chateauneuf du Pape from 100% Grenache.
 Most feel the wine lacks complexity without a blend.
 Plus some growers also claim Grenache becomes too hot, or alcoholic if it’s not blended with any of the other allowable grapes in Chateauneuf du Pape.
 With that in mind, blending is of key importance in Chateauneuf du Pape.
-Syrah and Mourvedre were planted during the 1950′s and 1960′s to in part, help lower alcohol levels int he Grenace.
-However, to day, the trend in Chateauneuf du Pape is to reduce the amount of Syrah in the blends.
-In the future, you might see a slight increase in plantings of Counoise and Cinsault to help reduce alcohol as temoeratures continue to rise.
+Syrah and Mourvedre were planted during the 1950′s and 1960′s in part to help lower alcohol levels and add more structure in the Grenace based, Chateauneuf du Pape wines.
+However, today, the trend in Chateauneuf du Pape is to reduce the amount of Syrah in the blends.
+While Syrah is still added in small amounts to help add more color to the wine, producers have been slowly removing Syrah from the vineyards and replacing it with other grape varietals.
+In the future, you might see a slight increase in plantings of Counoise and Cinsault to help reduce alcohol as temperatures continue to rise.

 Grenache is the dominant grape in the region.
 Close to 75% of the vineyards in Chateauneuf du Pape are planted to Grenache.
 Grenache is not only prized by local growers in Chateauneuf du Pape today, it has been sought after by winemakers from other regions for centuries to add depth and soft textures to their wines for ages.
 There was a time when Bordeaux blended Syrah from Hermitage hoping to add more tannic backbone to their wine.
 Burgundy was a major importer of Grenache for ages.
 Several Burgundy producers blended a portion of Grenache into their wine with the purpose of adding sweetness, silky textures and body to their wine.
 This practice no longer takes place in either region.